ecki/docs.milagro.io-english/milagro-a-case-for-something-new-part-1.md

 ---
-currentMenu: milagro-a-case-for-something-new-part-1
+currentMenu: milagro-a-case-for-something-new
 ---

 <div id="generated-toc" class="generate_from_h2"></div>

-# A Case for Something New - Part I
+# A Case for Something New

 **Trust in the Internet is at an all-time low – it's time for action**